MicrosoftDocs/fabric-docs/docs/get-started/directlake-overview.md

 <a name="mm">1</a> - If exceeded, Max model size on disk/Onelake will cause all queries to the model to fall back to DirectQuery, unlike other guardrails that are evaluated per query.

-Depending on your Fabric or Power BI SKU, additional **Capacity unit** and **Max memory per query** limits also apply to Direct Lake models.
+Depending on your Fabric SKU, additional **Capacity unit** and **Max memory per query** limits also apply to Direct Lake models.
 To learn more, see [Capacities and SKUs](/power-bi/enterprise/service-premium-what-is#capacities-and-skus).

 ### Fallback behavior